[Dual Boot Problem] Windows Vista No Longer Starts After Installing Windows XP, Fix with VistaBootPRO or EasyBCD

-If you want to have a dual boot system with Windows XP and Windows Vista, then you must first install Windows XP and then Windows Vista.
+If you want to have a dual boot system with Windows XP and Windows Vista/7, then you must first install Windows XP and then Windows Vista/7.

-Windows Vista uses a newly designed boot loader and if you install Windows XP after Windows Vista, then it'll overwrite Windows Vista boot loader and you'll not be able to boot into Vista.
+New versions of Windows use a newly designed boot loader and if you install Windows XP after newer Windows versions, it’ll overwrite new boot loader and you’ll not be able to boot into Windows Vista/7.

-If you have installed XP after Vista and you are not able to boot into Vista, then follow these simple instructions and you'll get the Vista boot loader back:
+If you have installed Windows XP after Windows Vista/7 and you are not able to boot into Vista/7, then follow these simple instructions and you’ll get the new boot loader back:

 1. Download "VistaBootPRO" or "EasyBCD".
 Both are excellent software which can reinstall Vista boot loader within a few seconds.